Mattianna/mattianna.github.io/_ceramics/Blue_Kelp_Lamp.md

 {% include gallery %}

-Created during an Arist in Residence at [Alchemy Art Center](https://alchemyartcenter.com/) on San Juan Island this lamp continues my Rocks and Pots lamp series.
-Decorated with carvings, lays of glaze, and stacks of stone-inspire-rocks this pot nods at an underwater world while illuminating any room.
+Created during an Artist in Residence at [Alchemy Art Center](https://alchemyartcenter.com/) on San Juan Island this lamp continues my Rocks and Pots lamp series.
+Decorated with carvings, layers of glaze, and stacks of stone-inspire-balls this pot nods at an underwater world while illuminating any room.